Cycling Safety Tips for Adults

 First, a cycling safety course.
 Consider taking a CAN-BIKE safety course, which are sponsored by the Canadian Cycling Association and administered in Ontario by the Ontario Cycling Association (OCA).
 For more information, contact the OCA at 416-426-7416.

 Check out a cycling skills publication: download the Ontario Ministry of Transportation’s free Cycling Skills publication from its website, which covers:

 If necessary, get legal help.
-If you have been involved in a cycling accident, you can contact Preszler Law in Ontario for a free legal consultation.
+If you have been involved in a cycling accident, you can contact Preszler Injury Lawyers in Ontario for a free legal consultation.
 Call 1-800-JUSTICE® or contact us online.